 What is the charge for a visit at the Health Center?

 My son/daughter does not have a car.
-Are there any Over the Counter Medications available at the Health Center?
+Are there any Prescription or Over the Counter Medications available at the Health Center?

 My son/daughter needs to see a specialist and we have purchased the student health insurance.
 Do they need a referral?

-No, students are not required to obtain referrals to specialists, however, it is highly advised that they do as many conditions can be managed by the health center saving them hundreds of dollars.
-In addition, you must be very careful to read the exclusions on your policy. if the student should obtain services for a non-covered illness, reimbursement for the visit will be denied and the student held responsible for the bill.
+No, students are not required to obtain referrals to specialists, however, it is highly advised that they do as many conditions can be managed by the health center saving them (and you!) hundreds of dollars.
+In addition, it is important to be very careful tand read the exclusions on your policy prior to visiting another provider.
+Health care is expensive, if the student should obtain services from an out of network provider or for a non-covered illness, reimbursement for the visit will be denied and the student held responsible for the bill.
 The specialists are not responsible to have knowledge of the exclusions from all insurance companies.
 The student health center will be happy to assist with interpretation of covered services and referrals.
-The current student health insurance pamphlet does not note this change, as it was printed in advance of this change.
 Please see the Student Health Insurance Website for more information.

 Who provides health care at the clinic?

 The Health Center is staffed with two full-time Nurse Practitioners and four Medical Assistants.
-Your son or daughter will be assisted with a referral and appointment If their condition would require medical care beyond the scope of the health center.
+A Sports medicine physician and Primary Care Physician are available for appointments twice weekly.
+A Board certified psychiatrist, chiropractor and dietician are also available on an appointment basis.
+Your son or daughter will be assisted with a referral and appointment If their condition would require medical care beyond the services offered at the health center.

 What exactly is a Nurse Practitioner?